 The boot is the same size as the regular Golf, meaning you get 380 litres with the seats up and 1,270 when they are flat on the floor.
-That is the same size boot as in the Audi A3 Sportback and bigger than those in the Ford Focus ST and Renault Megane Renaultsport.
+That’s the same size as the Audi A3 Sportback and bigger than the load bays in the Ford Focus ST and Renault Megane Renaultsport.

 Take a look at our dimensions guide to figure out if the Golf is too big, too little or just the right size for your needs.

-The Golf GTD only comes with one engine, and that’s a punchy 2.0-litre diesel with 184hp.
+The Golf GTD only comes with one engine, and that’s a punchy 2.0-litre diesel with 181hp.

 Volkswagen Golf GTD specs